Travel information

 Masks and gloves are required anywhere in public indoor spaces (new pandemic rules).

-Moscow and St. Petersburg are very clean cities.
+Moscow and St. Petersburg are considered clean cities.
 After the most recent renovations Moscow city center has become barrier-free allowing for wheelchairs to pass smoothly.

-If you decide to explore the city on your own during your free time, you can order Uber or Get Taxi, using your apps.
+If you decide to explore the city on your own during your free time, you can order Yandex.Go, using the app.

 The most widely celebrated holidays in Russia are the New Year and the Victory Day (devoted to the victory over nazism).
 Religious holidays such as Christmas and Easter are also celebrated on a grand scale.